mgreenj/mgreenj.github.io/_posts/2024-03-30-public-key-cryptography.md

 ### Math Background

 I will briefly introduce a few mathematical properties necessary for understanding Diffie-Hellman and RSA.
 This is by no means comprehensive, and you are encouraged to do additional reading on your own.
-You may be tempted to skip the math section; although it may not be the most exiting for some, it is necessary to understand Diffie-Hellman and RSA. `Dont' Skip`
+You may be tempted to skip the math section; although it may not be the most exiting for some, it is necessary to understand Diffie-Hellman and RSA. `Don't Skip`

 #### Division and Remainder
 - &forall; a, b &isin; Z (set of intergers) , &exist; q, r &isin; Z such that a = b * q + r :